fedor4ever/elf2e32_next/README.md

  - if you forget to mark function(s) with EXPORT_C/IMPORT_C original version in early SDKs stop working from unknown error, later versions crashes at runtime.
 It's same as EXPORT_C/IMPORT_C case technically.
 Fix - stop job with error message

- - crash at runtime for STDDLL target if exports in DEF frozen and any functions removed in library.
+ - crash at runtime for STDDLL target if exports in DEF frozen and any functions removed in library and option `--namedlookup` used(implicitly apply to STDDLL).
 Example: examples/stddll_crashes_elf2e32.zip
-Fix - warning message and create something unverified in E32Image format.
-Use at your own risk
+Fix - create STDDLL in valid E32Image format.
+Tests(prebuilt with sources): examples/named_lookup_tests.zip.
+Run from fileman directly.
+Tested: Nokia C6-01, Nokia 5800

 ### Resume
 STDDLL target broken in many ways.
 There one way it safe - library with fixed and constant interface.
 Do not use with big libraries with evolving interface.
 Build DLL target instead with GCC option `-fvisibility=default` if you don't mark function(s) with EXPORT_C/IMPORT_C.